Going well despite adversity…

 Click here to read more examples of learning and an evaluation of our work across the UK with the PfA Demonstration sites.

-Dr Carol Robinson is the Community Inclusion Lead at the National Development Team for Inclusion (NDTi)
+Dr Carol Robinson is the Positive Futures Lead at the National Development Team for Inclusion (NDTi)

 NDTi is an organisation that promotes equal and inclusive lives for people in their communities, particularly where ageing or disability are issues